-ReadableStreamDefaultReader · Cloudflare Workers docs
+ReadableStreamDefaultReader

 void

-reasonwill be passed to the underlying source’s cancel algorithm -- if this readable stream is one side of a TransformStream, then its cancel algorithm causes the transform’s writable side to become errored with
+* Cancels the stream. `reason` is an optional human-readable string indicating the reason for cancellation. `reason` will be passed to the underlying source’s cancel algorithm -- if this readable stream is one side of a [TransformStream](/workers/runtime-apis/streams/transformstream/), then its cancel algorithm causes the transform’s writable side to become errored with `reason`. <aside class="DocsMarkdown--aside" role="note" data-type="warning">WarningAny data not yet read is lost.

 releaseLock()